 Hate them for what they did.

 They bought themselves a contender.
-The league essentially gave them a blank check to buy every big name on the free agent market and they did.
+The league essentially gave them a blank check to buy every big name on the free agent market, and they did.
 They didn’t plan carefully.
-They didn’t earn their successes by enduring years of mediocrity.
-They just opened up their wallets and paid what nobody else could.
+There weren’t countless other teams pursuing the very same plan.
+They didn’t execute their plan in a way no other team could.
+They just opened up their wallets and paid what nobody else would.
 There’s simply no honor in that.

 It is far more honorable to draft and develop, to struggle season after season without taking steps to improve the franchise if the fruits of those struggles are consecutive lottery picks rather than freed up cap space.
 It is far more honorable to strong-arm smaller-market, salary-dumping teams that cannot otherwise afford to keep their talent into making lopsided, megastar trades.